GhulamMujtaba-03/Python-all-Beginner-projects/README.md

 # Python Beginner Projects

-This repository contains three beginner-friendly Python projects.
+This repository contains All the beginner-friendly Python projects.
 Each project is fully functional and comes with instructions to run.

 ---